The best high interest saving accounts in Canada for 2023

 One important note: not every financial institution offers HISAs to residents of every province (this is particularly true for credit unions).
 Always make sure you’re eligible for a HISA before applying.

-HISAs vs. Chequing accounts
+HISAs vs. chequing accounts

 Unlike a chequing account, which is typically used for day-to-day transactions like paying bills, savings accounts are meant as a short-term investment vehicle to help grow your savings conservatively with absolutely no risk.
 The cash you deposit in a savings account is “liquid”, which means your money is always accessible and can be withdrawn at any time.
-It’s why a savings account is an ideal place to set aside extra money for large but predictable expenses (like a vacation or upcoming big-ticket purchase), or an emergency fund.
+It’s why a savings account is an ideal place to set aside extra money for large but predictable expenses (like a vacation or upcoming big-ticket purchase), or an emergency fund while gathering interest.

-HISAs vs. Regular savings accounts
+HISAs vs. regular savings accounts

 The decision on whether to keep your money in a HISA or a regular savings account largely depends on your particular savings goals.
 Because HISAs have a much higher interest rate than run-of-the-mill savings accounts, they tend to be a better bet if you're saving for something significant (i.e. a car or wedding).
 Plus, while HISAs are fairly liquid, they're primarily designed for longer-term savings.
 This means you could encounter withdrawal limits, minimum balance requirements, or transaction fees if you want to habitually take funds out of the account.